hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    Writes the keyframe section of a 3ds file and exports the animation if an action was found.
    The animation can be imported the same way, un-check if any importer crashes, not every application can handle the keyframe section.

+Cursor origin
+   Saves the current 3D cursor location of the scene to a chunk, the importer can read the location, if the option is enabled.

 Transform
 ^^^^^^^^^